Investing In Off Plan Property: The Complete Guide (2019)

 Last updated 28th August 2019 • Lois Arcari • JaeVee

-What is off plan?
+What is an off plan property?

-Investing off plan is when you buy a house before the developer has finished building it - or even before construction begins.
+Investing off plan is when you buy a house before the property developer has finished building it - or even before construction begins.

 With the sharp rise in new builds, it’s quickly becoming more popular than ever before - but is it really worth using this property investment strategy to develop your portfolio?